conduitl/csv_lesson/README.md

 To do this, we write one new line of code:
 `fs.writeFileSync('output/copyofTexasLeads.csv', data);`

 We also modify our `console.log`.
-We'll be using our `console.log`s to tell us what our programs are doing as they execute.
+We'll be using `console.log` to tell us what our program is doing as it executes.

 Our program now looks like this: